 Interest-Rate Swaps.
 An interest-rate swap is an agreement between two entities to exchange cash flows in the future.
 The agreement sets the dates on which the cash flows will be exchanged and the manner in which the cash flows will be calculated.
 One of the simplest forms of an interest-rate swap involves the promise by one party to pay cash flows equivalent to the interest on a notional amount at a predetermined fixed rate for a given period of time.
 In return for this promise, this party receives cash flows equivalent to the interest on the same notional amount at a variable-rate index for the same period of time.
-The variable rate received or paid by the FHLBanks in most derivative transactions is the London Interbank Offered Rate (LIBOR).
+The variable rate received or paid by the FHLBanks in most derivative transactions is either LIBOR or the overnight indexed swap rate.